 Students may carry book bags, backpacks, and similar items to transport books, supplies, and other belongings.
 Bags are subject to inspection, and the student is responsible for all contents.
-Objects that have no school-related purpose or that create a distruption to the learning environment may result in the object being confiscated until the end of the school day, and/or a parent/guardian being required to pick up the object.
-Repeated violations may be viewed as Insubordiantion, resulting in additional application of the Student Code of Conduct.
+Objects that have no school-related purpose or that create a disruption to the learning environment may be confiscated until the end of the school day, and/or a parent/guardian may be required to pick up the object.
+Repeated violations may be viewed as insubordination, resulting in additional application of the Student Code of Conduct.

 All lockers and their contents are subject to random searches by school staff without prior notification to students.
-Please see Policy 5406 regarding student searches for additional information.
+Please see OPS Policy 5406 regarding student searches for additional information.